enthought/traits/_sources/traits_user_manual/custom.txt

      in validate self.error( object, name, value ) File "c:\svn\ets3\traits_3.0.3\enthought\traits\trait_handlers.py", line 175,
     in error value )
-    enthought.traits.trait_errors.TraitError: The 'heads' trait of an Alien instance must be 'one' or 'two' or 'three' (or any unique prefix), but a value of 't'
+    traits.trait_errors.TraitError: The 'heads' trait of an Alien instance must be 'one' or 'two' or 'three' (or any unique prefix), but a value of 't'
      <type 'str'> was specified.